abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

 <br> &nbsp;  url_2 &emsp;  1.0
 <br> &nbsp;  url_1 &emsp;  1.0

 The ranks RDD is initially populated with a value=1.0 for all the URLs.
-In the next part of the code sample we shall see how this ranks RDD is recalcualted at each iteration to become, after 20 iterations, the PageRank outputs a probability scores mentioned previously.
+In the next part of the code sample we shall see how this ranks RDD is recalcualted at each iteration to become, after 20 iterations, the PageRank probability scores mentioned previously.

 ## Part 3: Looping and Calculating Contributions & Recalcualting Ranks

-Here is the core of the algorithm and where
+Here is the heart of the algorithm where the contributions are calculated and the ranks are recalculated based on the contributions.

+    for (i <- 1 to iters) {
+       val contribs = links.join(ranks).values.flatMap{ case (urls, rank) =>
+           val size = urls.size
+           urls.map(url => (url, rank / size))
+        }
+      ranks = contribs.reduceByKey(_ + _).mapValues(0.15 + 0.85 * _)
+    }

+T